What is Tixel treatment?

 What is the difference between fractional CO2 and the Tixel?

-CO2 lasers also do leave a layer of char or debris on the skin, whereas Tixel treatment does not do this.
+CO2 lasers also leave a layer of char or debris on the skin, whereas Tixel treatment does not do this.

 What can Tixel treat?